Hemogenyx Pharmaceuticals PLC - GuruFocus.com

-One of America's Top Bone Marrow Transplant and Oncology Doctors Joins Hemogenyx Pharmaceuticals as Medical Director

-LONDON, UK / ACCESSWIRE / August 10, 2022 / Hemogenyx Pharmaceuticals plc (LSE:HEMO, Financial), the biopharmaceutical group developing new therapies and treatments for blood diseases, announces the appointment of Dr Koen van Besien as Medical Director.
+LONDON, UK / ACCESSWIRE / August 15, 2022 / Hemogenyx Pharmaceuticals plc (LSE:HEMO, Financial), the biopharmaceutical group developing new therapies and treatments for blood diseases, is pleased to announce that China National Intellectual Property Administration has issued a Notification to Grant Patent Right for the patent application entitled METHOD OF ELIMINATING HEMATOPOIETIC STEM CELLS/HEMATOPOIETIC PROGENITORS (HSC/HP) IN A PATIENT USING BI-SPECIFIC ANTIBODIES.
+The grant was issued on 20 July 2022 under Patent Application Number 201780034711.2.

-Dr van Besien is Chief of the Division of Hematology and head of the Wesley Center for Immunotherapy at University Hospitals Seidman Cancer Center, a cellular therapy facility that generates CAR-T and CAR-NK among other cell therapies.
-He has been associated with the Company as a scientific adviser from its founding and, now that the Company is moving close to clinical trials, we are delighted that he is able to step up to a position where he will be actively engaged in refining the protocol for the trials and its implementation.

-Dr van Besien is Editor in Chief of the Journal of Leukemia and Lymphoma and a member of the editorial boards of several journals including Bone Marrow Transplantation and Biology of Blood and Marrow Transplantation.
-He has published more than 300 peer-reviewed papers.
+This patent covers a method of use of a bi-specific antibody ("CDX") for conditioning patients for bone marrow/hematopoietic stem cell ("BM/HSC") transplantation.
+It also covers composition of matter (a subset of sequences) of monoclonal antibodies against target proteins existing on the surface of hematopoietic stem cells/hematopoietic progenitors ("HSC/HP"), and/or a number of leukemias such as acute myeloid leukemia ("AML") as well as a protein that exists on the surface of immune cells (T cells).

+The Company's patents form a suite of intellectual property ("IP") protections for CDX.
+If fully and successfully developed, the method has potential to obviate the need for highly toxic conditioning protocols, including chemotherapy, in patients who require BM/HSC transplantation and would result in the development of a superior pharmaceutical for the treatment of blood cancers, for which survival rates are currently very poor.

 Dr Vladislav Sandler, CEO & Co-Founder of Hemogenyx Pharmaceuticals, commented: